 The problem I encountered outside was that I had no window in my workshop, so I just directed the exhaust pipe outside the door.
 Unfortunately, when a gust of wind came along, all the smoke blew back into my workshop.

 To solve this issue, we had to put a hole in the wall on the side of the shed for the vent pipe.
-This allowed me to close the doors to stop the smoke coming back inside which worked perfectly.
-You still get the smell of the burnt wood/acrylic but not the fumes.
-For this reason, I would definitely use and air purifier if I was using this machine inside my home.
+This allowed me to close the doors to stop the smoke from coming back inside, which worked perfectly.
+You still get the smell of the burnt wood/acrylic, but not the fumes.
+For this reason, I would definitely use an air purifier if I were using this machine inside my home.

 Pros

-• Large work surface and conveyer capability for larger projects
+- Large work surface and conveyor capability for larger projects

-• Dual 16MP Cameras Inside the machine to help with accuracy of design
+- Dual 16MP Cameras inside the machine to help with the accuracy of the design

 Cons